GSA/https/pages/faq.md

 ### Why isn't DNSSEC good enough?

-[DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) is designed to guarantee the authenticity of resolving domain names.
-DNSSEC doesn't encrypt anything, and so DNSSEC alone provides no privacy.
-HTTPS provides a private, encrypted connection.

-As importantly, **no web browsers support DNSSEC today**.
-No web browsers inform users that DNSSEC validation has failed, which means that DNSSEC does not secure browsing activity in practice today.
-This situation may change, but it will take years, as there is no visible momentum in the web browser community to address this.

-By contrast, HTTPS is universally implemented and enforced in browsers, and in recent years has seen serious investment by the web and security community.
+[DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) attempts to guarantee that domain names are resolved to correct IP addresses.

+However, DNS resolution is just one aspect of securely communicating on the web.
+DNSSEC does not fully secure a domain:

+* Once DNS resolution is complete, DNSSEC does not ensure the privacy or integrity of communication between a client and the destination IP.

+* No major web browsers currently inform the user when DNSSEC validation fails, limiting its strength and enforceability.

+HTTPS guarantees the privacy and integrity of communication between client and server, and web browsers have rigorous and evolving HTTPS enforcement policies.

 ### How does HTTPS protect against DNS spoofing?

-In practice, HTTPS can protect a domain even in the absence of DNSSEC support.
+In practice, HTTPS can protect communication with a domain even in the absence of DNSSEC support.

-A valid HTTPS certificate guarantees that the server has demonstrated ownership over the domain to a trusted certificate authority.
+A valid HTTPS certificate shows that the server has demonstrated ownership over the domain to a trusted certificate authority at the time of certificate issuance.

-To ensure that an attacker cannot use DNS spoofing to direct the user to a plain `http://` connection, websites can use [HTTP Strict Transport Security](/hsts/) (HSTS) to instruct browsers to require an HTTPS connection for their domain at all times.
+To ensure that an attacker cannot use DNS spoofing to direct the user to a plain `http://` connection where traffic can be intercepted, websites can use [HTTP Strict Transport Security](/hsts/) (HSTS) to instruct browsers to require an HTTPS connection for their domain at all times.

 This means that an attacker that successfully spoofs a DNS resolution must also create a valid HTTPS connection.
-This makes DNS spoofing as challenging as [attacking HTTPS](#).
+This makes DNS spoofing as challenging and expensive as [attacking HTTPS generally](#how-difficult-is-it-to-attack-an-https-connection?).

 HTTPS and HSTS work together to protect a domain against DNS spoofing.